luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 This error often can occur if the udev rules are not set on Linux.
 This wil coincide with depthai: Error initializing xlink

-To fix this, set the udev rules using the commands below:
+To fix this, set the udev rules using the commands below, unplugging depthai and replugging it into USB afterwards.

 .. code-block:: bash

   echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="03e7", MODE="0666"' | sudo tee /etc/udev/rules.d/80-movidius.rules
   sudo udevadm control --reload-rules && sudo udevadm trigger

+And in some cases, these were already set, but depthai was plugged in the entire time, so Linux could not reset the rules.

+So make sure to unplug, and replug-in depthai after having run these.

 .. include::  /pages/includes/footer-short.rst